Leadership Team

 Read More

 Bunshaft’s expertise in 3D visualization, computer graphics and engineering-related software tools has been a special focus of his career.
-He is Dassault Systèmes’ leading voice for science, technology, engineering and mathematics (STEM) education in the United States.
+He was Dassault Systèmes’ leading voice for science, technology, engineering and mathematics (STEM) education in the United States.

-Bunshaft’s expertise in 3D visualization, computer graphics and engineering-related software tools has been a special focus of his career.
-He is Dassault Systèmes’ leading voice for science, technology, engineering and mathematics (STEM) education in the United States.
 From 2014-2017, Bunshaft was co-chair of the STEM Innovation Task Force of STEMconnector, a consortium of organizations concerned with STEM education and the workforce of the future.
 He was named by the organization as one of its Top 100 CEO STEM leaders.
-He represents the company on the US Council on Competitiveness, which advances a pro-growth policy agenda to US government representatives, and has been a representative to multiple National Academy of Engineering committees.
+He represented the company on the US Council on Competitiveness, which advances a pro-growth policy agenda to US government representatives, and has been a representative to multiple National Academy of Engineering committees.
 He serves on the Massachusetts Governor’s STEM Advisory Council and is a board member of the Massachusetts High Technology Council, the New York Hall of Science, the American Technical Education Association, and Base 11 (a non-profit, 501c3 workforce and entrepreneur development company).
 He is a member of the President’s Council of the Olin College of Engineering and the Advisory Board of the College of Engineering and Applied Sciences at the University at Albany, State University of New York (SUNY).

 He received his bachelor of science degree in computer science and mathematics from the University at Albany, SUNY.
 He has a master of science degree in computer systems engineering from Rensselaer Polytechnic Institute.